-The College and Career Preparatory Academy (CCPA) is an affiliate Charter School to the Orange County Department of Education/Alternative, Community, and Correctional Education Schools and Services (ACCESS).
+The College and Career Preparatory Academy (CCPA) is an affiliate Charter School to the Orange County Department of Education/Alternative, Community, and Correctional Education Schools and Services (AC-CESS).
 CCPA provides an educational program for those 18-25 years of age that have not yet completed a high school diploma.
 This program serves the targeted population with an independent-study model of instruction that provides the flexibility and support to work and participate in career training programs.
 CCPA supports its students in a way that focuses on one of the legislative intents in the Charter Schools Act, which is to "increase learning opportunities for all pupils."

 Through collaboration with a variety of partners, CCPA's ability to meet the needs of its diverse population is strengthened.
 The most important partnerships are those formulated between teachers, students, parents, mentors and the community.
 The dynamics among these groups are critical to the planning, implementing and design of CCPA.
 Agency and community partners are vital to the academic and personal progress, and meaningful learning experiences for CCPA students.
 These partnerships provide guest speakers, mentors, field trips, career fairs, job shadowing, project-based learning experiences, internships and community service opportunities.
 CCPA partners with six agencies through their Workforce Innovation and Opportunity Act (WIOA), Department of Labor Innovation Grant Funding.
-Since its inception, it has impacted the lives of more than 300 young adults by giving them the opportunity to complete their high school graduation requirements, developing an Individualized Education Career Service Plan (IECSP), to connecting them with WIOA partners who assist them in career exploration and guidance, opportunities for skills training in high demand industries, and leading to a good job along a career pathway or postsecondary education.
+Since its inception, it has impacted the lives of more than 600 young adults by giving them the opportunity to complete their high school graduation requirements, developing an Individualized Education Career Service Plan (IECSP), to connecting them with WIOA partners who assist them in career exploration and guidance, opportunities for skills training in high demand industries, and leading to a good job along a career pathway or postsecondary education.

 CCPA opened its doors in the fall of 2015.
-Currently, the enrollment is 211 students who are serviced by eight teachers at six different locations throughout Orange County.
+Currently, the enrollment is 233 students who are serviced by seven teachers at seven different locations throughout Orange County.
 The majority of our students reside in the cities of Anaheim and Santa Ana.
-The school's ethnicity breakdown consists of 75 percent Hispanic or Latino, 18 percent white, 2 percent Asian, and gender mix is equal.
-Forty-eight percent of our students range in age from 18-20 years old, but also 18 percent of our students are age 24 and 25.
-The percentage of students classified as English learners is 42 percent, as low income is 79 percent, and as foster youth is 1 percent.
-Since the fall of 2016, not only have the lives of the 105 graduates been impacted, but also the lives of their family members.
-Of the 105 graduates, 58 have enrolled in college, 21 are employed in their career path, and eight are enrolled in an apprenticeship program.
+The school's ethnicity breakdown consists of 77 percent Hispanic or Latino, 15 percent white, 2 percent African-American, 1 percent Asian, 4 percent multi-ethnic, and gender mix is equal.
+Sixty-seven percent of our students range in age from 18-20 years old, but also 17 percent of our students are age 24 and 25.
+The percentage of students classified as English learners is 38 percent, as low income is 92 percent, and as foster youth is 1 percent.
+Since the fall of 2016, not only have the lives of the 242 graduates been impacted, but also the lives of their family members.
+Of the 242 graduates, 66 have enrolled in college, 26 are employed in their career path, and 11are enrolled in an apprenticeship program.